spiffe/spiffe-helper/README.md

 - `svid_file_name` → `SPIFFE_HLP_SVID_FILE_NAME`
 - `jwt_bundle_file_name` → `SPIFFE_HLP_JWT_BUNDLE_FILE_NAME`

-Environment variables override values from the configuration file.
-If a configuration file is provided, environment variables will override matching fields.
+When a YAML configuration file is provided, environment variables override matching fields.
 If no configuration file is specified or the file does not exist, the entire configuration can be provided via environment variables.

 #### Special Handling for `jwt_svids`